Program: Family Residency

 We recognize that artists who have families often opt-out of peer community building for practical reasons: residencies don’t often take children, events happen late at night, childcare is expensive.
 Bowie, Jeff and Eve (Wassaic co-founders) have kids; they’re all artists.
 They have families that they want to be with and not away from.
 And they ALSO want to connect with other artist peer groups and build community.
 While we can’t solve all these problems at once (yet!), we have solved the first one: we now offer Family Residencies from September – April from 1 to 8 weeks in length.

 We accept proposals for 1 to 8 weeks from September 2016 through April 2017, and will work with each family to accommodate their specific needs.
-Each Family will be provided with an individual lodge complete with a kitchen, laundry, bathroom, and two bedrooms – one for you and one for your children.
+Each Family will be provided with a private house complete with a kitchen, living room, bathroom, and three bedrooms.

 Residents will be selected by a review committee composed of the board of directors and professionals in their field.
 Artists will be selected based on the quality of their work, commitment to their practice, and ability to interact positively with the community at large.